gmetais/UXFirst/README.md

 2) Then, use this function in your code: **UXFirst.avg()**.
 It returns the average load time in milliseconds, for all the pages the user loaded in the last 2 hours.

-Before the first page is fully loaded, the average will be `null` (same as 0 when testing if it is > or < than a value).
+Before the first page is fully loaded, the average will be `null` (`null` is the same as 0 when testing if it is > or < than a value).

 ## Examples